Pulmonary Hypertension: Causes, Symptoms, Diagnosis, Treatment

 - Pulmonary angiogram: Looks for blood clot blockages in the pulmonary arteries.

-- Chest CT scan: Looks for blood clots and other lung conditions that may be contributing to or worsening pulmonary hypertension.
+- Chest CT scan: Looks for blood clots and other lung conditions that may be contributing to or making pulmonary hypertension worse.

 How is pulmonary hypertension treated?

 Many different types of medications are available to treat pulmonary hypertension.
-Treatment choices, such as those listed below, depend on the severity of pulmonary hypertension, the likelihood of progression, and individual drug tolerance.
+Treatment choices, such as those listed below, depend on how severe the pulmonary hypertension is, how likely it is to progress, and a patient’s drug tolerance.

 - Oxygen — replaces the low oxygen in your blood.